AnotherJohnH/picoX7/README.md

 Limitations...
    + DAC implementation is quite different to the original.
 Suspect dynamic range is reduced.
    + Sample frequency 49100 Hz (not 49096 Hz)
-   + MC6800 CPU controller and firmware is not being emulated
+   + Hitachi 6303 (~MC6803) CPU controller and firmware is not being emulated
    + not using logs for sine amplitude modulation in the OPS => almost certainly not bit accurate
    + 4 voices (not 16!) - Running on just one arm core at ~65% CPU usage